MrIvory124/EduQnA/docs/usage.md

   -H "Content-Type: application/json" \
   -d '{"expiresInMinutes":60,"name":"Guest Lecture"}'
 ~~~
-The response includes ttendeePath, dminPath, joinPassword, and the resolved session name.
+The response includes attendeePath, adminPath, joinPassword, and the resolved session name.

 Active sessions can be retrieved with:
 ~~~bash